Wilshaw And Gove's Wobegon Daze

 Mr Gove looks like a Muppet that's been given to the dog as a chew-toy.
 But looks are deceptive.
 He is clearly made of stronger stuff.
 His comments here give us a clue to his origins, as a small boy in far-away Lake Wobegon where "all the women are strong, all the men are good looking, and all the children are above average".

 You have read this article education / innumeracy / ofsted / Sir Michael Wilshaw with the title Wilshaw And Gove's Wobegon Daze.
-You can bookmark this page URL http://say-sport.blogspot.com/2012/03/wilshaw-and-gove-wobegon-daze.html.
+You can bookmark this page URL https://say-sport.blogspot.com/2012/03/wilshaw-and-gove-wobegon-daze.html.
 Thanks!

 No comment for "Wilshaw And Gove's Wobegon Daze"